ripaelit/mozaic-contract/design/algostory.md

 Happens when: primary vault received REQUESTS_SETTLED messages from all secondary vaults.

 - Set protocol status as `Idle`
-- Clear snapshotReports. (flags) Getting ready to accept new SnapshotReports.
+- Clear snapshotReported. (flags) Getting ready to accept new Snapshots.

 # At every moment, User state is composed of